ludocode/onramp/docs/object-code.md

 - `=` `<identifier>` defines a global symbol with the given name.
 - `@` `<identifier>` defines a static symbol with the given name.

 A global symbol is visible to all files being linked by the linker.
 At most one global symbol can be defined with the given name (unless the definition is weak; see below.)
+At most one global symbol with a given name exists in a linked executable.

 A static symbol is only visible within its object file.
 The same name can be re-used for unrelated static symbols or labels in different object files.